yuanboli233/debug-info-testing/README.md

 To test a clang compiler, please set "clang" as a softlink to the clang compiler with the desired version you wish to test.

 ## Usage:
+Please first run the config.sh before the use of the testing framework.
 ```
     ./config.sh
     python3 test-debug-info.py